10 signs you need to take care of your joints (and what to do about them)

 - Be active: The more active you are now, the happier your joints are likely to be in the future – but choose low-impact forms of exercise (like swimming or cycling), and try to incorporate aerobic, strengthening and flexibility-building exercises into your routine3

 - Try a yoga class: Yoga may benefit osteoarthritis by reducing pain, stiffness and swelling.6 Be sure to tell your instructor about your joint health issues so they can tailor the postures to your capability

 - Treat yourself to a regular massage: The muscles around your joints play an important role in their stability and function1, and regular massage may help relieve osteoarthritis symptoms such as joint pain7

-- Consider curcumin: Curcumin is a naturally occurring substance found in turmeric that has anti-inflammatory properties, and may help to relieve joint pain, stiffness and inflammation.
-Curcumin teams well with ginger, and the herb boswellia, which also have anti-inflammatory effects and have traditionally been used to relieve joint and rheumatic pain in Ayurvedic medicine
+- Consider curcumin: Curcumin is one of the curcuminoids that naturally occur in turmeric.
+Curcuminoids have anti-inflammatory properties, and may help to relieve mild joint aches and pain.
+Curcumin teams well with ginger, and the herb boswellia.

 - Eat plenty of fish: Try to eat plenty of oily fish (like salmon, sardines or mackerel) for their anti-inflammatory benefits; alternatively, consider taking an omega-3 supplement

 - Care for your joints with glucosamine and chondroitin: Glucosamine and chondroitin provide building blocks for healthy joint cartilage formation.
 They also help to relieve mild osteoarthritis symptoms and improve joint mobility